hsinyenwu/ORFeome/A. linux code.md

 write.table(gtf_b,"/xxx/Araport11+CTRL_20181206.gtf",quote = F, row.names = FALSE,col.names = FALSE, sep="\t")
 ```
 Step 6:
 Map the RNA-seq data again as above.
-Run RSEM and only use isoforms with > 0 TPM.
+Run RSEM (quantify gene expression in gene and isoform levels) and only use isoforms with > 0 TPM.
 ```
 # Here only shows the RSEM step
 # With RSEM/1.3.1,STAR/2.6.0c